TypesettingTools/DependencyControl/README.md

 * *str* __userFeed:__ When set the updater will use this feed exclusively to update the script in question (instead of other feeds)
 * *int* __lastUpdateCheck [auto]:__ This field is used to store the (epoch) time of the last update check.
 * *int* __logLevel [3]:__ sets the default trace level for log messages from this script (only applies to messages sent through a Logger instance provided by DepedencyControl to the script)
-* *bool* __logToFile [false]:__ set the user preference wrt/ whether log messages of this script should be written to disk or not (same restrictions as above apply, may be overriden by the script)
+* *bool* __logToFile [false]:__ set the user preference wrt/ whether log messages of this script should be written to disk or not (same restrictions as above apply, may be overridden by the script)
 * author, configFile, feed, moduleName, name, namespace, url, requiredModules, version, unmanaged: These fields hold aspects of the script's version record.
 Don't change them (they will be reset anyway)

 -----------------------------------------